N3xsX/gmod-simple-addon-options-beta/README.md

 ## Overview
-The Simple Addon Options File is designed to streamline the process of implementing customizable settings in Garry's Mod addons.
+The Simple Addon Options is designed to streamline the process of implementing customizable settings in Garry's Mod addons.
 By using a simple and easy to read configuration file, developers can easily define various options for players to adjust according to their preferences.

 ## Features
 * Easy configuration: Define options using a straightforward syntax in a single file.